 Find your mantra

 Dr. Sears also says finding a “gratitude mantra” can help you focus on your resolution and avoid the distractions that can lead you back into old habits.
 “A mantra is your personal peace recipe, a phrase that protects your mind from disturbing clutter,” he says.
 A technique he likes is flotation therapy.
 “While walking, enjoy the floaty feelings while synchronizing with your gratitude mantra.”
 Like tapping to a beat, matching your mantra to your movement helps ingrain it into your brain.
-Try saying these 14 mantras to make your goals a reality.

 “Meditation is a daily practice that builds discipline and resilience,” says Elizabeth Novogratz, the other co-author of Just Sit.
 “The more committed and consistent that you are with your practice, the more you’ll see discipline seeping into other areas of your life.”
 This mental practice can take you out of your head and away from negative thinking, she says, to make you more zoned into your goal.